KarlOstradt/dat640SMART/README.md

 # DAT640 SMART

 This repository comprises of multiple jupyter notebooks.
-Each notebook is used to fullfill a single tast.
+Each notebook is used to fullfill a single task.
 Here is an overview of what each file is used for.

 > **Split_Dataset.ipynb**
 > Split the original dataset into train and test set.